rajeevphysics/Obsidian-MathMatter/Notes/Circuits/Capacitors.md

 - For extra explanations in understanding **how** a capacitor is charged I recommend this [video](https://www.youtube.com/watch?v=Ag2RujOHqJ8&ab_channel=AllAmericanFiveRadio).

 [^1]: Diagram taken from https://tikz.net/capacitors/ by Izaak Neutelings (February 2020)

 [^2]: Diagram adapted from https://tikz.net/electric_circuit_capacitors/ by Izaak Neutelings (February, 2020)

 [^3]: Adapted from https://tikz.net/electric_circuit_capacitors/ by by Izaak Neutelings (February, 2020)

+---

+> 💡 Found this concept helpful?
+[Star Math & Matter on GitHub](https://github.com/rajeevphysics/Obsidan-MathMatter) to support more intuitive science breakdowns like this.

+---